-You’ve probably experienced this one.
-On the hottest day of the year, the air conditioner in your home starts blowing out warm air or stops running entirely.
+It never fails.
+Winnipeg is experiencing record heat and the air conditioner in your home starts blowing out warm air or stops running entirely.
 Along with hundreds of other people in our community, you grab the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-Although some A/C problems will require a professional technician, here are a few tips that can be used to lower the possibility of this happening to you this summer.
+Although some A/C problems will require a professional technician, here are a few tips that can be used to lower the chance of this happening to you this summer.

 Maximize Air Flow

 To work properly, your air conditioner needs to pull air through the system, including recirculating air from within your home.
 If Air blockage or obstruction of any kind can result in trouble and repair costs.
-To guarantee great air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
+To ensure your air conditioner has the air flow it needs, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 Beyond helping reduce energy costs by regulating your home’s temperature, programmable thermostats can also help minimize impact on your system.
 Program your air conditioner for warmer temperatures when the home is empty or at night when it cools down outside.